fotober

 • Carbon Fiber or Aluminum Construction

-Professional real estate photographers recommend investing in a quality tripod head.
-Ball heads offer flexibility, while geared heads provide precise adjustments for architectural shots.
-The head should lock firmly without drift, ensuring consistent framing across multiple exposures.
+Professional photographers recommend using high-quality tripod heads.
+Ball heads offer flexibility, and geared heads allow precise adjustments, especially for architectural shots.
+A tripod with a solid head locks in place to maintain consistent framing across multiple exposures.

 2.3.
 Lighting Equipment

-While HDR primarily works with available light, supplementary lighting often enhances results:
+While HDR works primarily with available light, supplementary lighting can enhance results significantly.
+To complement HDR photography, consider adding.

 • LED panels for fill light